Fiserv/zelle-turnkey-solutions/docs/supporting-documents/kony.md

 # Kony Integration (Android)

+Prerequisites: Kony Visualizer 8, Android, Xcode, Android emulator/android phone, iOS simulator/iPhone

 There are 2 approaches to integrate ZelleSDK with Kony Project

 - Integrating ZelleSDK with Kony using KonyAdapter class to launch the ZelleSDK in separate window.
 - Integrating ZelleSDK with Kony using KonyWrapper method in android studio to embed the ZelleSDK in Kony Container.

-## Integrating ZelleSDK with Kony using KonyAdapter
+## I. Integrating ZelleSDK with Kony using KonyAdapter

 ### 1. Create Android Application with an Activity